biodivdev/dwc/README.md

 -- verbatimCoordinates vs decimalLatitude/decimalLongitude
 -- fields and keys case (DecimalLatitude vs decimalLatitude) -- empty and null values
--- naming fields (scientifcName, scientificNameWithoutAuthorship, scientificNameAuthorship) -- occurrenceID generation, if not exists, as one of:
+-- naming fields (scientifcName, scientificNameWithoutAuthorship, scientificNameAuthorship, genus and specificEpithet) -- occurrenceID generation, if not exists, as one of:
 --- id field
 --- globalUniqueIdentifier field